G3n3r0/Trading-Card-Game/README.md

 A trading card game.
 With some modifications.
 One might say that it is a World of Cardcraft.
 And of course, a Kingdom of Cards.

 ##Changes
+###12/23/2011
+* Added attack info to the Character class
+* Added n Attack class
+* Made the battles look nicer(Gave it a BG)
+* Started to add attack functionality

 ###12/22/2011
 * Added some stuff that may or may not become stereoscopic 3D in the future
 * Made shadows work out better